tomeir2105/multitool/README.md

 ### 4. Follow the prompts to install missing system packages and set up a Python virtual environment.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+this script is free to use for everyone.

 ## Authors
 - **Meir** - Initial project setup and script creation